Roasted Brussels Sprouts

-Learn how to make perfectly roasted Brussels sprouts with this classic recipe.
-They’re quick and easy to make and always so delicious!
+Learn how to make the best roasted Brussels sprouts with this classic recipe.
+They’re super-quick and simple to make, easy to customize with your favorite seasonings, and always so delicious.

-So if any of you happen to be looking for a tried-and-true recipe for perfectly baked Brussels sprouts, I thought I’d share tips on how I make ’em today.
-Let’s get to roasting!
+So if any of you happen to be looking for tips on how to cook Brussels sprouts, here’s how I make them!

 Oven Roasted Brussels Sprouts Recipe | 1-Minute Video